Analysis | Unilever’s $68 Billion Toothpaste Tilt Needs Another Squeeze

 So Unilever’s approach is no knockout.
 Its real attraction is that it gives Glaxo a substantial exit, instead of via a series of piecemeal share sales at unpredictable prices, each of which would involve taking a discount.

+As things stand, Unilever is already stretching.
+The debt capacity of the combination wouldn’t be enough to fund an all-cash bid.
+Unilever would need to make disposals and still have to use some of its own stock.
+On Monday, it said it would seek to sell off lower-growth businesses to fund the transaction and was committed to keeping a single-A credit rating.
+Exceeding current levels of leverage would be only temporary, it added.

-The company could still justify a sweetener.
+The company has held talks with banks about how to finance a potential higher offer, Bloomberg News revealed on Sunday.
+It could justify a sweetener.
 The savings in consumer deals can be up to 10% of the acquired company’s sales.
 Here, that would imply a boost of around 1 billion pounds to Glaxo consumer healthcare operating profits of 2.7 billion pounds in 2025 (as forecast by analysts at UBS Group AG).
 After tax, that points to returns of nearly 6% after three years on the current offer price.
 Not stellar, but probably good enough in such a time frame.
 Juicing the offer would push the payback out a few more years — potentially a wait worth enduring for such a deal.

 Unilever Chief Executive Officer Alan Jope must weigh the damage of missing this transaction and letting a rival get it.
-His overture to Glaxo can be seen as a recognition that his current strategy isn’t delivering fast enough.
+His overture to Glaxo can be seen as a recognition that his current strategy isn’t delivering fast enough — indeed, he’s going to set out a “major” performance-improvement plan later this month.
 The cost of paying a bit more may be less than the cost of missing the opportunity forever.

 More From This Writer and Others at Bloomberg Opinion: